Skip to content

 Example Scenarios

-Two college friends visit West Palm Beach in January.
+Two college friends, drift boat, January.
 Budget is tight.
 They each pay $65 for a drift boat trip and spend 5 hours on the Gulf Stream.
 They catch snapper and a king mackerel between them.
-Cost: $130 for two genuine offshore fishing experiences.
+Total cost including tip: $130 plus $20 to $26 in gratuity.
+Under $80 each for a genuine offshore fishing day.

-A group of six adults splits a private full-day trip at $1,200 to $1,800 divided six ways.
-Each person pays $200 to $300 for a full-day private offshore charter.comparable to a drift boat per-person rate at other Florida ports.
+Group of 6 adults, private full-day, May.
+They split a private full-day at $1,200 to $1,800 divided six ways.
+Each person pays $200 to $300 for a full-day private offshore charter, comparable to a drift boat per-person rate at other Florida ports.
+They target mahi-mahi and catch a cooler full of fillets to split at the dock.

-A couple tries to decide between shared and private.
+Couple deciding between shared and private.
 At two people, the private half-day ($650 to $1,000) works out to $325 to $500 each.
-That’s significantly more than $50 to $75.
+That is significantly more than $50 to $75.
 For two people, the drift boat is the clear budget choice.

 Book This Trip